Esri/arcgis-pro-sdk-cim-viewer/ReadMe.md

 ![NuGet](Screenshots/vs2.png)

+You don't have the NuGet Package Manager installed?
+Find it [here](https://visualstudiogallery.msdn.microsoft.com/5d345edc-2e2d-4a9c-b73b-d53956dc458d) or go to Tools->Extensions and Updates and search for "NuGet Package Manager"
+You are not familiar with NuGets?
+Watch [this tutorial](https://www.youtube.com/watch?v=F8sx49NdCNk)

 **Note:**
 If your References to the ArcGIS Pro Assemblies in the CIMViewer project are broken (because your ArcGIS Pro is installed to a different location than the CIMViewer references) don't forget to use the [Pro Fix References](https://github.com/esri/arcgis-pro-sdk#arcgis-pro-sdk-for-net-utilities) utility that comes with the Pro SDK to fix them